-You don't have to spend hours relaxing every part of your body to have OBEs.
+You don't have to spend hours relaxing every part of your body to have lucid dreams and OBEs.

 In fact, about 90% of your body's tension is in about 10% of your muscles...
 So if you target just those key areas you can quickly relax enough that your body will interpret it as a signal to sleep.